Zulunko/LastEpochPartyFilterMerger/README.md

 Warnings / how to use:
 1. If you want to update your part of the filter, update your pp_[name] on Last Epoch Tools, download the filter for yourself, run build_filter.py, and notify people that the filter has been updated.
-2. If you want to update the filter because someone's part was updated, first update any pp_[name] filters that need to be updated and then run build_filter.py.
-You may need to deselect / reselect the filter to make the game recognize the new version (I'm not sure about this).
+2. If you want to update the filter because someone's part was updated, first update any pp_[name] filters that need to be updated, **DESELECT THE FILTER IN-GAME FIRST**, run build_filter.py, and then reselect the filter in-game.
 3. Do NOT attempt to change the pf_[names] filter directly.
 You can change p_start and p_end in-game if you want to without using Last Epoch Tools, but any time you want to update your pp_[name] it's best to do it on Last Epoch Tools so other people can also get your updated filter.

 TODO: